Armenian Pakhlava – Sweet Layers of Tradition

 Preheat the oven to 350°F (180°C).

-Reduce the heat to 300°F (150°C) and continue baking for an additional 20 minutes.
+Second stage: Reduce heat to 300°F (150°C) and continue baking for 20 minutes.
+This lower temperature allows the interior layers to cook through without over-browning the top.

-Rotate the tray, increase the heat back to 350°F (180°C), and bake for an additional 10 minutes.
+Final stage: Rotate the tray 180 degrees (for even browning), increase the heat back to 350°F (180°C), and bake for a final 10 minutes.
+The top should be deep golden brown.

 Remove the baked pakhlava from the oven (pic 11).
 With the sharp knife and go over the pre-cut groves and cut all the way through.